UNITED STATES HISTORY

-*Still, with 40% of the population able to vote, Massachusetts Bay
+*Still, with 40% of the population able to vote in town meetings

-congregations hired and fired and determined the salaries of their
+fired and determined the salaries of their own ministers, without

-own ministers, without having to listen to a bishop or other
+having to listen to a bishop or other higher authority.

-higher authority.
-There were even disputes between different
+There were even disputes between different leaders of this

-leaders of this Congregationalist system, and while the laws of
+Congregationalist system, and while the laws of men were supposed

-men were supposed to be based on the laws of God, the Puritans, at
+to be based on the laws of God, the Puritans, at least to some

-least to some extent, tried to separate political and religious
+extent, tried to separate political and religious leadership

-leadership because they had seen how political leaders could
+because they had seen how political leaders could meddle with the

 *The Puritans created one of the most literate societies on Earth